Hemp For Dogs

 During the past few years companies specializing in cannabis products for human consumption have turned their attention to the emerging markets of cannabis for pets.
-And pet owners are looking for alternatives to traditional medicines to treat their dog’s epilepsy, separation-anxiety or a multitude of other ailments seen in older, aging dogs.
+And pet owners are looking for alternatives to traditional medicines to treat their dog’s epilepsy, separation anxiety, lymphoma, diabetes or a multitude of other ailments seen in older, aging dogs.

 Is there a distinction that can be made between various sources of CBD and how do you know which one you’re getting when you buy a bottle of CBD?

 To begin, Cannabis (marijuana) and Hemp both come from the plant Cannabis Sativa (though marijuana also comes from another member of the Cannabis family, Cannabis Indica).
 The cannabis plant has over 80 chemicals called cannabinoids–the two main types of cannabinoids being Cannabidiol (CBD) & Tetrahydrocannabinol (THC).

 Although hemp plants and marijuana plants are both the same Cannabis Sativa species, they have distinct phytochemical compositions.